kazuhitoyokoi/nr-handson-techxchange2025/linter.md

 # Linter Rules
 ## function-eslint
-To observe Flow Linter's behaviors in a function node, place a function node and write the following code in the node property of the function node.
+To observe Flow Linter's behavior in a function node, place a function node and write the following code in the node property of the function node.

 ```
 let a;